ibm-cloud-docs/citrix-daas/getting-started.md

 2. Create required API keys
 3. Verify Citrix and operating system entitlements
 4. Set up network connectivity for logging on to {{site.data.keyword.cloud_notm}}
-5. (VMWare only) Enable VLAN spanning or VRF on your account
+5. Enable VLAN spanning or VRF on your account
 6. Set up user permissions in IAM

 ## Step 1.
 Sign up for an {{site.data.keyword.cloud_notm}} account